Azure/prometheus-collector/otelcollector/README.md

   - Image tag is `prometheus-collector-{branch name}-{helm chart version}-{Pacific time date}-{commit id}`
   - Helm chart image tag is `prometheus-collector-chart-{branch name}-{helm chart version}-{Pacific time date}-{commit id}`
   - Each merge commit is tagged with: `v{helm chart version}-{Pacific time date}-{commit id}`

+Each merge into `main` will push the image to the public mcr and deploy to the dev cluster.

 ## Release Pull Requests